BACK

 Student Testimonial

-Cuba Rihari
+Cuba Rihari (Alumnus)

-These cultural groups have allowed me to deepen my connection with my peers and my teachers because they have taught me strong values such as pride, integrity and respect within the school.
-Also in Year 9 and 10, I was involved in a wide range of sporting activities such as the Sports Performance Academy, the junior premier volleyball team, and now this year I had the privilege to get accepted into the senior premier volleyball team and the 1st XV rugby team.
+These cultural groups allowed me to deepen my connection with my peers and my teachers because they taught me strong values such as pride, integrity and respect within the school.
+Also in Year 9 and 10, I was involved in a wide range of sporting activities such as the Sports Performance Academy, the junior premier volleyball team, and I had the privilege to get accepted into the senior premier volleyball team and the 1st XV rugby team.
 I am extremely passionate about volleyball and I know that if I work hard enough I can achieve my dream scholarship to the States.

-This is truly a special school because it works hard to ensure that each and every student gets great opportunities to allow them to also pursue their goals in life as well.
+Rangitoto is truly a special school because it works hard to ensure that each and every student gets great opportunities to allow them to also pursue their goals in life as well.

 These have been extremely great opportunities for me because I believe that they have allowed me to realise the importance of my self-identity through the help and guidance of others.